 - Enhance Transparency: Ensure all transactions are visible and accountable to prevent misuse.

-- Regular Audits: Conduct frequent checks to ensure everything runs smoothly and spot improvement areas.
+- Regular Audits: Conduct frequent checks to ensure everything is running smoothly and identify areas for improvement.

 Case Studies